SahilVijaySingh28/PeerChat/docs/api.md

-# FlashChat API Documentation
+# PeerChat API Documentation

 ## Overview
-FlashChat uses Firebase as its backend infrastructure, leveraging Firestore for real-time data storage and Firebase Authentication for user management.
+PeerChat uses Firebase as its backend infrastructure, leveraging Firestore for real-time data storage and Firebase Authentication for user management.
 This document describes the data models, collections, and key operations used in the application.

 ## Authentication

 ### Firebase Authentication
-FlashChat uses Firebase Authentication with Google Sign-In provider.
+PeerChat uses Firebase Authentication with Google Sign-In provider.
 User authentication is handled through the `signInWithGoogle` function in the auth service.

 **Authentication Flow:**
 1. User clicks "Sign in with Google"